LArSoft/larsoft.github.io/LArSoftWiki/LArSoft_V10+_Geometry_System.md

 The numbering part of the string, such as `volTPC+instance number`, is arbitrary, but strings have to be unique.
 The Geometry part of it must follow the convention outlined in the description of Figure 1.
 More information is under development at [Creating_GDML](Creating_GDML).

 More than one wire might be in the same TPC readout channel when TPCs share anode plane assemblies (APAs).
 For experiments like MicroBooNE, whose TPCs don’t share APAs, each channel is assigned to a single wire.
 Similarly, ProtoDUNE dual-phase has multiple TPCs, but none with shared APAs.
 ProtoDUNE single-phase, however, has multiple TPCs that do share APAs, and therefore two physical wires for each logical readout channel for wires in the stereo induction planes.
-The code cannot in general assume that one TPC readout channel maps to a single wire. [used to assume that each wire was on one TPC readout channel, but that assumption is no longer valid.]
+The code cannot in general assume that one TPC readout channel maps to a single wire.

 The abstraction of drift direction can be framed in a broader context.
 The drift direction is from the TPC active volume to the wire planes ⇒ owned by the TPC, defined by the geometry source.
 The coordinate measured by a wire plane (“wire coordinate”, wc) is orthogonal to the wires ⇒ owned by the plane, defined by the geometry sorting.
 Plane “width” and “depth” directions follow the plane frame sides ⇒ owned by the plane, defined by geometry source + convention.
 We still make some basic assumptions:
 - y is “up” (where cosmic rays pour from)